Bleng-flash/tp/docs/UserGuide.md

 ## Target Audience
 This user guide is targeted towards **freelance tutors** who:
-- Struggle to keep track of multiple students and their lesson schedules
+- Struggle to keep track of multiple students and their lesson schedules.
-- Face challenges in quickly identifying lesson conflicts across many students
+- Face challenges in quickly identifying lesson conflicts across many students.
-- Are comfortable with technology and have basic CLI experience
+- Are comfortable with technology and have basic CLI experience.
-- Prefer fast, keyword-driven workflows over mouse-driven interactions
+- Prefer fast, keyword-driven workflows over mouse-driven interactions.

 <!-- * Table of Contents -->
 <page-nav-print />